 Everyone knows that “chalk-and-talk,” “copy / paste research” and “Slacker’s Delight group projects” are poor classroom routines.
 Everyone wants learning to be more authentic and meaningful, but how?
 The Edge-ucators Way provides three evidence-based, pedagogical approaches that every staff member can being using right now!

 A school can have the best teaching approaches, but how do you make the shift so that students manage their own learning?
 Other components include curriculum revision and smart online environments, but every school can begin today by adopting or modifying the CEQ•ALL framework that empowers student Choice, Effort, pursuit of Quality which yield positive Attitudes and engender a lifelong Love of Learning.

-Taming the Australian Curriculum through Backwards Design
+Taming Curriculum Standards through Backward Design

 Strategic Friend Consulting